tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 Check if you running Tor - https://check.torproject.org/

 ## When to use Tor?
-As Tor Browser is an anonymity tool, which blocks tracking and hides some of your details and aims to make all Tor users look the same to average users, Tor Browser could be used to anonymise whistleblowing or journalist reporting on sensitive topics where they might be persecuted for their views.
+As Tor Browser is an anonymity tool, which blocks tracking and hides some of your details and aims to make all Tor users look the same to average users, Tor Browser could be used to anonymize whistle-blowing or journalist reporting on sensitive topics where they might be persecuted for their views.

 ## When not to use Tor?
 Don’t use the Tor Browser if you want an End to End Encryption too a none .onion site like your banking site, as the ```Exit Node``` ends encryption and can be intercepted between the Exit Node and the destination server.